 Why Does Signal Chain Order Matter?

-Think of it this way.
 Every effect in your chain takes whatever signal comes into it, processes that signal, and passes the result to the next effect.
-A delay pedal doesn't know whether it's receiving a clean guitar signal or a heavily distorted one — it just repeats whatever arrives at its input.
-So if you put delay before your distortion, the delay repeats get distorted.
-If you put delay after your distortion, the repeats stay clean and defined.
+A delay pedal does not know whether it is receiving a clean guitar signal or a heavily distorted one; it just repeats whatever arrives at its input.
+Put delay before your distortion and the delay repeats get distorted.
+Put delay after your distortion and the repeats stay clean and defined.

 Neither is objectively wrong.
-But they sound dramatically different, and understanding why they sound different is the key to building tones that actually work.
+But they sound dramatically different.
+Understanding why they sound different is the key to building tones that actually work.

-This guide will walk you through the standard signal chain order that most professional guitarists use, explain the reasoning behind each position, cover the most common rule-breaking moves, and show you how all of this translates to modelers like the Line 6 Helix and Quad Cortex.
+This guide covers the standard signal chain order that most professional guitarists use, the reasoning behind each position, the most common rule-breaking moves, and how all of this translates to modelers like the Line 6 Helix and Quad Cortex.

 The Standard Signal Chain Order